 Created and performed this workshop to show how all of us have insights into the mind of a cartoonist by thinking about physical characteristics of emotions and emotional characteristics of shapes.
-Performed at Kids Read Comics 2015 and at 2DCon 2016.
+Past performances: 2DCon 2016, Kids Read Comics 2015, now available online.

 Invited to provide a lightning talk at Dev Jam's Mini Product Con.
 Provided this glimpse into how I've helped share new ideas and take on new skills and roles via commitments.